 The author begins with a quote that summarizes the first two chapters in this chapter.
 He says you have already understood the basic mechanics of the unconscious state identification with the mind.
 It creates a false self, the ego as a substitute for your true self, rooted in being or presence.
 Then he gives a nice little metaphor.
 He says the past and future are like the moon.
 They have no true light but only reflect the light of the sun.

-If you’re experiencing guilt, regret, resentment, grievances, sadness, bitterness, or non-forgiveness, you’re overthinking in the past.
+If you’re experiencing guilt, regret, resentment, grievances, sadness, bitterness, or non-forgiveness, you’re overthinking the past.
 Now here’s another good quote about finding happiness here in the now.

 You no longer depend on the future for fulfillment and satisfaction.
 You don’t look to it for salvation.

-You live in the family and have the car, whereas your life is your true being.
+You live in the family and have a car, whereas your life is your true being.
 Whenever you’re tapped into presence, whenever you are here and now feeling the aliveness in your body, that is your life.
 Another similar quote here, he says.

 “When your deeper sense of self is derived from being when you are free of becoming as a psychological need, neither your happiness nor your sense of self depends on the outcome.”
 There is freedom from fear.